Global Alliance speeds up international trade – unlocking investment and growth benefits

 “Getting engaged in the trade facilitation discussion is very important for business.
 In many cases business has the solutions that government needs, business knows what will work and also has the technical capacity to help deliver change.”

-An example of the Alliance’s impact comes from Colombia, where the Alliance worked with the National Food and Drug Surveillance Institute to focus physical inspections on priority shipments, eliminating 20,000 inspections and saving $8 million in the first 18 months of operation.
-By generating $29 in savings for every $1 spent, the project demonstrated how governments, aid organizations and business can work together to get things done faster, better and more reasonably.
+An example of the Alliance’s impact comes from Colombia, where the Alliance worked with the National Food and Drug Surveillance Institute to focus physical inspections on priority shipments, eliminating 20,000 inspections and saving $8.8 million in the first 18 months of operation.
+By generating $29 in savings for every $1 spent, the project demonstrated how governments, aid organizations and business can work together to get things done faster, better and more cost-effectively.